The Naked and the Dead

 The Naked and the Dead is a novel written by Norman Mailer.
 Published by Rinehart & Company in 1948, when he was 25, it was his debut novel.
 It depicts the experiences of a platoon during World War II, based partially on Mailer's experiences as a cook with the 112th Cavalry Regiment during the Philippines Campaign in World War II.
-The book quickly became a bestseller, paving the way for other Mailer's works such as The Deer Park, Advertisements for Myself, and The Time of Our Time.
+The book quickly became a bestseller, paving the way for other Mailer works such as The Deer Park, Advertisements for Myself, and The Time of Our Time.
 He believed The Naked and the Dead to be his most renowned work.
 It was the first popular novel about the war and is considered one of the greatest English-language novels.
-It was later adapted into a film in 1958.
+It was adapted into a film in 1958.

 In 1998, the Modern Library ranked The Naked and the Dead 51st on its list of the 100 best English-language novels of the 20th century.

 Plot

 The novel is divided into four parts: Wave; Argil and Mold; Plant and Phantom; and Wake.
-Within these parts are chorus sections, consisting of play-like dialogue between characters, as well as Time Machine sections, which give brief histories and flashbacks of individual characters’ lives.
+Within these parts are chorus sections, consisting of play-like dialogue between characters, as well as Time Machine sections, which give brief histories and flashbacks of individual characters' lives.

 The story takes place on Anopopei, a fictional island somewhere in the South Pacific.
 American forces are faced with a campaign to drive out the Japanese so that Americans can advance into the Philippines.
 The novel focuses on the experiences of one platoon.

-Part One - Wave
+Part One – Wave

 Staff Sergeant Sam Croft, Woodrow Wilson, and Roy Gallagher are playing cards the night before a scheduled attack.
 They are members of a recon platoon fighting in the Asian theater of World War II on a fictional island named Anopopei.
 The next morning, as the platoon takes boats to the island, they are nervous.
 Sgt.
 William Brown and Cpl.
 Stanley talk about women and the other men in their squad.
 The assault begins, and as the platoon waits for their scheduled turn to come to the island, they nervously joke amongst themselves.
 Once the squad reaches the beach, they begin digging foxholes.
 Stanley picks a fight with Oscar Ridges and Red Valsen, but ultimately Red knows the time is not right for a fight, and he backs down.
 Croft leaves to find his commanding officer.
-Once they’ve begun to settle in on the beach, the Japanese begin to attack.
+Once they have begun to settle in on the beach, the Japanese begin to attack.
 The platoon splits up.
 Cpl.
 Toglio, Hennessey, and Ridges have completed their foxholes, so they stay on the beach.
 Brown, Gallagher, Wilson, Red, Stanley, and Sgt.
 Julio Martinez run after Croft.
 As the beach is shelled, Hennessey panics and soils himself.
 He runs down the beach in an attempt to clean his pants, but he is killed by shrapnel.